subhayu99/finadict/README.md

 ## 🚧 Note from the Author

-This project was originally built as a **learning experience** to explore time-series forecasting, financial APIs, and full-stack deployment.
+This project was originally built as a **learning experience** to explore time-series forecasting, financial APIs, and full-stack containerized deployments.

 🧠 I ran it live on `finadict.tech` for a year to gain hands-on experience with hosting and maintaining a web app.